LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Testing
 -------

-To test this tool, first source the `tester.sh` file:

-	$ source tester.sh

-Then, load the `tester.lgt` file:
+To run the tool tests, use the query:

 	| ?- logtalk_load(packs(tester)).